In this article we will explain what it is and how to use the Itten circle.

 To find complementary colours, Itten suggested that we should choose a colour and match it to the diametrically opposite ones.
 These were his suggestions to find the best colour combinations.

 Obviously not everyone agreed with this solution and Itten was long criticized.
-The main criticisms came because he did not consider the basic colours, namely black and white, which Itten called “non-colours”.
+The main criticisms came because he did not consider the basic colours, namely white and black, which Itten called “non-colours“.

 How to match colours with Itten Circle

-Here is an interesting guide on how to match colors with the itten circle.
+Here is a useful guide on how to match colours with Itten circle.

-The fundamental rule of the circle, as seen above, is not to match the colors close to each other.
+The fundamental rule of the circle, as seen above, is not to match the colours close to each other.
 The rule states that diametrically opposed ones must be combined: for example, yellow and purple, green and red.
-Always following Itten’s theory, black and white, considered by the ‘non-colors’ scholar, can be combined with any color.
+Always following Itten’s theory, black and white, considered “non-colours”, can be combined with any colour.

-To Itten’s color theory, it is appropriate to add a few small tips on color combinations:
+To Itten’s colour theory, it is appropriate to add a few small tips on colour combinations:

 - It is advisable not to wear clothing that has similar colours, even if of different shades;

 - It is appropriate to choose the combination of similar patterns that present contrasting colours;